 A professional Oriental medicine curriculum must consist of at least 47 semester credits (705 hours) in Oriental medical theory, diagnosis and treatment techniques in acupuncture and related studies; 30 semester credits (450 hours) in didactic Oriental herbal studies; 29 semester credits (870 hours) in integrated acupuncture and herbal clinical training; 34 semester credits (510 hours) in biomedical clinical sciences; and 6 semester credits (90 hours) in counseling, communication, ethics, and practice management.

 The cost of an accredited acupuncture program varies throughout the country, with a general range of $30,000 to $40,000 for the entire program of training.
 Many programs base their tuition on a cost per credit hour.
-At AMC in Miami, the cost per credit hour of a Master of Oriental Medicine degree is $278.15.
+At Acupuncture and Massage College in Miami, the cost per credit hour of a Master of Oriental Medicine degree is $278.15.